 The message above was sent by a complete stranger to a 6-year-old girl on Roblox.
-The chat and text features actually work separately, but the filter is supposed to block obscene content from reaching your children.
+The chat and text feature actually work separately, but the filter is supposed to block obscene content from reaching your children.
 The text feature works much like how SMS or text messaging works on mobile phones.
-The chat feature is actually more interactive and takes place in game.
+The chat feature is actually more interactive and takes place in-game.

 As you can understand, a lot can go wrong with this.
 Below are a few dangers of Roblox that you as a parent should know: